 It has the honor of being the most expensive comic ever sold.
 In 2014, an eBay auction for a pristine copy of the original 1938 printed version sold for a whopping $3,207,752.
 The Certified Guarantee Company (CGC) is a well-respected 3rd party comic-book rating and verification service with a number system to rate the quality of vintage comics.
 They gave the sold copy a 9.0 rating on a 10-point scale, making it the highest score that an original Action Comics #1 issue has ever received.

-The 1962 publication came during the Silver Age, the period from 1956-1970 where comics became mainstream in America.
+This 1962 publication came during the Silver Age, the period from 1956-1970 during which comics became mainstream in America.
 Amazing Fantasy issue #15 takes the honor of introducing one of today’s most popular characters: Spiderman.

 Luckily, you can still snag another crisp copy of Amazing Fantasy #15 as of 2019.
 John Dolmayan, the owner of the Torpedo Comics shop, had a CGC 9.4-rated copy of it on sale for the same $1 million price tag in this year’s San Diego Comic-Con.